domschrei/mallob/README.md

 ## Bibliography

-If you make use of Mallob in an academic setting or in a competitive event, please cite the most relevant among the following publications.
+If you make use of Mallob in an academic / scientific setting or in a competitive event, please cite the most relevant among the following publications (all Open Access).

-#### JAIR'24: Focus on SAT Solving
+#### Focus on SAT Solving (JAIR'24)
 ```bibtex
 @article{schreiber2024mallobsat,
 	title={{MallobSat}: Scalable {SAT} Solving by Clause Sharing},